Email Marketing Masterclass: Avoid Being a Spam Email Sender

 Guidelines to Avoid Being Marked as Spam

 Now, you may be a well-meaning email marketer, but spam filters can be harsh.
-If you discover that a lot of your emails end up in the spam folder and have no idea how to stop it, here are some strategies you can use.
+If you discover that a lot of your emails end up in the spam folder and have no idea how to stop it, below are some strategies you can use.

-- Keep your content relevant: Ensure your email content is relevant and valuable to your recipients.
+- Keep your email content relevant: Ensure your content is relevant and valuable to your recipients.
 Irrelevant or excessive content can trigger spam filters.

 By following these practices, email marketers can increase the chances of their emails reaching the intended recipients’ inboxes and reduce the risk of being marked as spam.
 It’s crucial to stay informed about the latest email marketing best practices and remain adaptable to changing email landscape and regulations.